 The Pythagorean Theorem

-The Pythagorean theorem is a formula that gives the relationship between the lengths of a right triangle's three sides.
-The triangle's two legs, the base and height, intersect in the triangle's right angle.
+The Pythagorean Theorem is a formula that gives the relationship between the lengths of a right triangle's three sides.
+The triangle's two legs, the base and height, intersect the triangle's right angle.
 The hypotenuse is the side of the triangle opposite the right angle.
-According to the Pythagorean theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides:
+In the Pythagorean theorem, the square of the hypotenuse is equal to the sum of the squares of the other two sides:

 a^2 + b^2 = c^2